ZedThree/HPCAcademyFortran/practicals/exercise_01.md

 don't copy and paste!
 There is some value to be had in typing up the programs yourself.

+There may be several ways to solve each problem.
+If you have time, you might like to try different approaches.

 Hello World!
 ------------